adelaanghel/hello-python/README.md

 ## CloudFoundry Files
 **Manifest.yml**
-- used to tell CF what container it needs to build
+- used to tell CF what container it needs to build - see http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html

 **Procfile**
 - used to declare required runtime processes, called process types, for the web app.
 Process managers in a server use the process types to run and manage the workload